Basalt Stone Cleaning

 We rarely recommend applying a sealer after cleaning as sealers work best when applied to dry floors.
 As a result we usually wait until the next day, however if the damp reading in your floor is consistently high we would recommended waiting until the drier months before treating the floor.
 Often drying times can be decreased with the use of an air mover or dehumidifier, turning on the heating or ensuring air circulation across the floor also helps.

-We recommend using a Fully Breathable Sealer on floors with efflorescence, specifically Tile Doctor Colour Grow which will allow salts to rise through the tile and not become trapped where they can cause damage over time.
-Colour Grow does leave a Matt finish so if you want the floor to have a light sheen appearance consider applying an Acrylic Sealer such as Tile Doctor Seal and Go Extra which is also breathable.
+We recommend using a Fully Breathable Sealer on floors with efflorescence, specifically Tile Doctor Colour Grow or Tile Doctor X-Tra Seal which allow salts to rise through the tile and not become trapped where they can cause damage over time.
+Colour Grow does leave a Matt finish so if you want the floor to have a light sheen appearance use X-Tra Seal or consider applying an Acrylic Sealer such as Tile Doctor Seal and Go Extra which is also breathable.

 PLEASE NOTE: We only recommend using Seal and Go Extra where there is a low risk of efflorescence.
 If efflorescence is a known problem with the floor its best to use Colour Grow.